Rules, policies and behavior

 Responsible students attend classes regularly and on time.
 Please see the appropriate division’s Attendance Policy for more details.

-Responsible students complete assignments in a timely manner and communicate with teachers as necessary regarding make-up work owing to absence.
+Responsible students complete assignments in a timely manner and communicate with teachers as necessary regarding make-up work due to absence.

 Responsible students are active and engaged in their own learning.
 We encourage and expect students to advocate for themselves, seeking help from teachers, advisors and other trusted adults when necessary.
 Communicating with teachers about deadlines or difficult assignments and seeking support for academic struggles can help students to make good choices under pressure.